 Classification of Master’s Programs in Digital Media

-- University of Central Florida: Master of Arts in Digital Media
+- Master of Science in Communication with a Concentration in Digital Media

-- University of Connecticut: Master of Arts in Digital Media and Design
+- Master of Arts in Communications and Digital Media

-- Sam Houston State University: Master of Arts in Digital Media
+- Master of Science in Digital Media Management

-- Valparaiso University: Master of Science in Digital Media
+- Master of Science in Digital Audience Strategy

 The expansive scope of digital media allows students the chance to craft a specialized course of study that is directly applicable to a range of professional areas, including interactive and web design, motion graphics, multimedia (video and film), visual storytelling, and more.
 While specializations vary by program, common academic concentrations include: